 PhD (in progress), University of Pittsburgh

 Dissertation Title: “Embodying the Buddha: The Presence of Women in Japanese Buddhist Embroideries”

-MA Thesis: “Legitimizing Miidera Temple: The Animated Fudō Icon and Reemergence of Abe no Seimei in the Fudō riyaku engi emaki handscroll”
+MA Thesis: “Legitimizing Miidera Temple: The Animated Fudō Icon and the Reemergence of the Fudō riyaku engi emaki handscroll”

 “Nihon bijutsu shiryō no gurōbaru na kyakutaika he mukete” (日本美術資料のグローバルな客体化へ向けて) (“Towards a Global Realization of Japanese Art Data”) with Cordula Treimer and Junglee Moon, in JAL Project 2015, 103-111.

 “Takashi Nagai: Hope for a Defeated Nation.”
 Diakonos: A Journal of the Department of Theology and Religious Studies 3 (2010): 67-71.

 Graduate Paper Prize, Mid-Atlantic Region Association for Asian Studies (MARAAS), 2015

 Taiwan-United States Sister Relations Alliance (TUSA) Fellowship, 2014